TheImagingSource/tiscamera/doc/pages/installation.rst

 ############

 The installation of this project defaults to /usr.
-Despite this some parts of the project will install to different paths, as the search path for these tools requires special handling.
+Because the search path for these tools requires special handling, however, some parts of the project will install to paths other than /usr.
 These include:
 systemd - /
 udev -